MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 1. If information barriers are necessary, plan how you segment users.

-   You can segment users based on different attributes, such as what department they belong to, what Azure AD group they are a member of, or even by their usage location.
+   You can segment users based on different attributes, such as what department they belong to, what Microsoft Entra group they are a member of, or even by their usage location.
 A full list of attributes can be found [here](/microsoft-365/compliance/information-barriers-attributes).
 To see how an organization might approach defining segments and policies, consider the following [example](/microsoft-365/compliance/information-barriers-policies#example-contosos-departments-segments-and-policies).
 A downloadable Excel workbook is available to help you plan and define your segments and policies (and create your PowerShell cmdlets).
 [Download the workbook (xlsx file).](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx).
 Additional information about information barriers can be found [here](/microsoft-365/compliance/information-barriers).

 1. Buy the correct licenses